St. Stephen's College, Delhi: Residence halls

-These too have different parts like main block and extension.
+There are different parts of the residence halls by means of the buildings having a main block and an extension.
 Originally only for male students (termed "Scholars in Residence"), three of these blocks are now allotted to female students.
 These blocks have a capacity of 500 men and women.
 Each block is supervised by a member of the faculty functioning as block tutor.
 Porters and other staff who work in residence are referred to as "gyps" and "karamcharis" respectively.

 Library

 The St. Stephen's College library has rare Sanskrit and Persian manuscripts.
 It also offers digital services to students and has its own homegrown online public access catalog.
 There is also a college archive housed in the library, containing various documents relating to the history of the college.